-Since our inception, our team has always worked very hard to ensure our content services platform can adhere to the strictest security standards and protocols.
+Since our inception, our team has always worked very hard to ensure our Content Services Platform (CSP) can adhere to the strictest security standards and protocols.
 This has been particularly true during the past two years when we’ve invested heavily to keep the Nuxeo Platform secure while continuing to provide the high-performance levels our customers depend on.

 Secure Office Connectivity and Network Updates